jimomulloy/instrumentamper/README.md

 The project is built with the tools and framwork provided by [AWS Amplify](https://aws.amazon.com/amplify/?nc=sn&loc=0)

 This includes using:
-* Amplify "CLI" to initialise the Github project and create and push backend service infrastructure to the cloud.
+* Amplify **CLI** to initialise the Github project and create and push backend service infrastructure to the cloud.
-* Amplify UI to enhanced the React javasript client app UI.
+* Amplify **UI** to enhanced the React javasript client app UI.
-* Amplify Console to set up web hosting and a CD build and deploy pipeline, automiticall treigger on Github push to main branch.
+* Amplify **Console** to set up web hosting and a CD build and deploy pipeline, automiticall treigger on Github push to main branch.

 The project uses an EXISTING S3 Bucket that is already created by the instrument/instrument-aws/instrument-s3handler-cdk project module.